 - To relieve pressure on the wrists, alter to a reverse grip with an EZ bar and perform the same movement with your palms facing up.

-- Perform on an incline bench to recruit more of the muscle fibers on the long head muscle
+- Perform on an incline bench to try to recruit more of the muscle fibers on the long head muscle

-- Tricep cable pushdowns are an effective variation for elbow pain as they reduce some of the pressure.
+- Tricep cable pushdowns may be an effective variation for elbow pain as they reduce some of the pressure.

 Who Should Avoid Them